-Parents living in West Sussex wishing to apply for a junior school place in another part of England must still apply online from the West Sussex website listing their preferences.
-We will tell the appropriate Local Authority about your application but you may find it helpful to contact them yourself to discuss your application.
-(Addresses and telephone numbers for neighbouring local authorities can be found at the back of this booklet).
-Once decisions have been made the appropriate Local Authority will let us know and we will notify you on 16 April 2025.
-Applications for all through primary schools outside West Sussex must be made direct to the Admission Authority for the school.
+Parents living in West Sussex wishing to apply for a school place in another part of England must still apply online from the West Sussex website listing their preference(s).
+We will tell the appropriate Local Authority about your application but you may find it helpful to contact them yourself to discuss your application (addresses and telephone numbers for neighbouring Local Authorities can be found at the back of this booklet).
+Once decisions have been made the appropriate Local Authority will let us know and we will notify you on 3 March 2025.